pepopo978/nampower/README.md

 - `NP_ChannelLatencyReductionPercentage` - The percentage of your latency to subtract from the end of a channel duration to optimize cast time while hopefully not losing any ticks (more explanation below).
 Default is 75.

+- `NP_NameplateDistance` - The distance in yards to display nameplates.
+Defaults to whatever was set by the game or vanilla tweaks.

 ### Custom Lua Functions

 #### QueueSpellByName(spellName)